Love Cycle

 fragrance wakes

 This stanza introduces the object of the sun’s influence: Earth.
 The persona portrays the interaction between the two entities as a relationship between a couple.
 As shown in the first three lines of the stanza, however, the nature of their relationship is dispassionate.
 The aforementioned lines mention the aftereffects of sex between the represented couple: it’s lukewarm.
 This reveals the irony in the last line of stanza one.
-In that line, the persona calls the sun and Earth “happy lovers”, but this stanza begs to differ.
+In that line, the persona calls the sun and Earth “happy lovers,” but this stanza begs to differ.

 From a different perspective, the first three lines also underscore the theme of nature by representing the attitude of Earth at dawn.
-In this case, “love’s combustion” refers to the heat of sun, which is absent at this time.
-The stanza highlights the presence of dew—and therefore, humidity—showing the freshness of Earth in the morning.
+In this case, “love’s combustion” refers to the heat of the sun, which is absent at this time.
+The stanza highlights the presence of dew—and, therefore, humidity—showing the freshness of Earth in the morning.

 Stanza Three